Oksil-Joo/Joo_O_RokuFlashbackStreamingApp/README.md

 <br/><br/>
 ### Future Plans
-i will Add a component to render and post reviews.
+I will Add a component to render and post reviews.

 <br/><br/>